 that filter is likely to be very nonselective, but

 is likely to be very selective.

 But since we’re not locked into a plan when we write the query, we can

 evaluate each of these options each time the query is run and choose

 Automating planning like this, we actually get a family of plans from one query, rather than just a single plan.
 Even if a human is capable of finding a better plan than an automated planner in one case, constructing the family of plans and the rules for choosing between them is a much different task.

 Since we’re not tying what we want to any particular implementation of how to get it, the planner has the freedom to pick whatever plan makes sense at the time it’s being run.

 A reasonable summary of all this might be: thinking of automating query planning as automating the job of a one-and-done human planner is the wrong mental model, but thinking about it as a human programmer you have access to on-demand is not so bad.

-Thanks to Ilia and Jordan for reading this post and making helpful suggestions.
+Thanks to Ilia, Jordan, and Rich and maybe some others I’m forgetting for reading this post and making helpful suggestions.